Army Group E: Service history

 The Army Group participated in anti-partisan operations in Greece and Yugoslavia.
 During the course of these operations, several atrocities were committed, including the massacres of Kalavryta and Distomo in Greece.
 Furthermore, during the disarmament of the Italian army in September 1943, German troops executed over 5,000 Italian prisoners of war in the Cephallonia Massacre.
 At the same time, the Army Group successfully repelled the British attempt to seize the Italian-occupied Dodecanese Islands.

 Army Group troops were also involved in the Chortiatis massacre (September 1944).

 Retreat from Greece

-When the fighting in Romania developed into a German defeat in the summer of 1944, Army Group E began to withdraw from the Greek islands and the mainland.
+When the fighting in Romania developed into a German defeat in the summer of 1944, Army Group E began to withdraw from the Greek islands and mainland.
 The withdrawal from the southern Balkans was successful.
-By the end of 1944, the army group had succeeded in repelling the attacks of Soviet and Bulgarian troops as well as the Yugoslav People's Liberation Army.
-On the Bosnian border, it was able to establish a stable defensive position.
-In the autumn of 1944, the 2nd and 3rd Ukrainian Fronts, together with the Yugoslav People's Liberation Army, conquered Central Serbia as part of the Belgrade Operation.
-The Soviet troops were then taken to the Hungarian theatre of war.
-This forced the Army Group E and the 2nd Panzer Army to set off through the very mountainous terrain of southwestern Serbia, northern Montenegro and finally southeast Bosnia towards Croatia.
-Throughout the journey they were left exposed to the Yugoslav Partisans' firepower, sometimes with the Allies' assistance of Floydforce.
+In the autumn of 1944, 2nd and 3rd Ukrainian Fronts, together with the People's Liberation Army of Yugoslavia (Partisans), conquered central Serbia as part of the Belgrade Operation.
+(The Soviet troops were then redeployed to Hungary.)
+This forced Army Group E and 2nd Panzer Army to set off through the very mountainous terrain of southwestern Serbia, northern Montenegro and finally southeast Bosnia, towards Croatia.
+Throughout this journey, the Germans were attacked by the Partisans, with some British assistance (Operation Floxo).
+On the Bosnian border, Army Group E was able to establish a stable defensive position.